 • Lurie Garden is a 2.5-acre garden located at the southern end of Millennium Park.
 The garden is a combination of perennials, bulbs, grasses, shrubs and trees and offers great skyline views.

 • The Chicago Botanic Garden (in suburban Glencoe about 24 miles north of downtown) is one of the world’s great living museums and conservation science centers with 27 gardens and four natural areas, situated on 385 acres on and around nine islands, with six miles of lake shoreline.
-You can check their seasonal bloom chart here to see what’s in bloom at the Chicago Botanic Garden during your visit.
+You can check their seasonal bloom chart here to see what’s in bloom during your visit.

-As you can see there are many things to do in Chicago this May.
+As you can see there are many things to do in Chicago in May.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries: